 For many years, a CPAP—continuous positive air pressure—machine was the gold standard for treating sleep apnea.
 Today, however, there is a simpler and much more comfortable solution.
 An oral appliance can be prescribed.
 When worn during sleep, the appliance gently shifts your lower jaw forward.
 This small movement helps keep your airway unblocked so you can breathe freely while you sleep.

 If your sleep apnea is caused by hypothyroidism, then your family physician may prescribe thyroid hormone replacement.
 The condition is usually diagnosed through a simple blood test.

 If you are experiencing daytime fatigue, morning headaches, irritability and moodiness, then sleep apnea may be to blame.
 Contact a dentist in Marysville to learn more about an oral appliance for sleep apnea therapy.

 Meet the Doctor

 At Allen Creek Family Dentistry, we offer sleep apnea therapy along with the preventive, restorative and cosmetic dentistry so patients have beautiful smiles and healthy bodies.
-Do not put off an appointment with the dentist if you are experiencing symptoms of sleep apnea.
+Do not put off an appointment with the dentist for a treatment if you have sleep apnea.
 Call our office today to schedule a visit.